-Songster Joe Jackson explores Berlin in new album
+Songster Joe Jackson to explore four cities in new album

 British-born musician Joe Jackson on Tuesday announced a new album recorded in four cities, in the latest musical exploration for the eclectic artist.